 [2] A lawyer should be alert to and avoid unwittingly becoming involved with a client engaged in criminal activities such as mortgage fraud or money laundering.
 Vigilance is required because the means for these, and other criminal activities, may be transactions for which lawyers commonly provide services such as: establishing, purchasing or selling business entities; arranging financing for the purchase or sale or operation of business entities; arranging financing for the purchase or sale of business assets; and purchasing and selling real estate.

-[3] Before accepting a retainer, or during a retainer, if a lawyer has suspicions or doubts about whether he or she might be assisting a client in fraud, crime or illegal conduct, the lawyer should make reasonable inquiries to obtain information about the client and about subject matter and objectives of the retainer.
+[3] Before accepting a retainer, or during a retainer, if a lawyer has suspicions or doubts about whether they might be assisting a client in fraud, crime or illegal conduct, the lawyer should make reasonable inquiries to obtain information about the client and about subject matter and objectives of the retainer.
 These should include verifying who are the legal or beneficial owners of property and business entities, verifying who has the control of business entities, and clarifying the nature and purpose of a complex or unusual transaction where the purpose is not clear.
 The lawyer should make a record of the results of these inquiries.

 [4] A bona fide test case is not necessarily precluded by this rule and, so long as no injury to a person or violence is involved, a lawyer may properly advise and represent a client who, in good faith and on reasonable grounds, desires to challenge or test a law and the test can most effectively be made by means of a technical breach giving rise to a test case.
 In all situations, the lawyer should ensure that the client appreciates the consequences of bringing a test case.